MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/2-high-availability.md

 | 99.99% |1.01 minutes |4.32 minutes |52.56 minutes |
 | 99.999% |6 seconds |25.9 seconds |5.26 minutes |

-Everthing else being equal, higher availability is better.
-But as you strive for higher availability, symbolized by more 9s, the cost and complexity to achieve that level increases.
+Everything else being equal, higher availability is better.
+But as you strive for higher availability, symbolized by more 9s in the SLA, the cost and complexity to achieve that level increases.
 An 99.99% uptime means about five minutes of total downtime per month.
 Whether it's worth the added complexity and cost to reach five 9s depends on your business requirements.

 Here are some other factors to consider when you define an SLA: